By the end of this section, you will be able to:

 Not all tissues in the reproductive tract are bipotential.
 The internal reproductive structures (for example the uterus, uterine tubes, and part of the vagina in females; and the epididymis, ductus deferens, and seminal vesicles in males) form from one of two rudimentary duct systems in the embryo.
 For proper reproductive function in the adult, one set of these ducts must develop properly, and the other must degrade.
 In males, secretions from sustentacular cells trigger a degradation of the female duct, called the Müllerian duct.
 At the same time, testosterone secretion stimulates growth of the male tract, the Wolffian duct.
 Without such sustentacular cell secretion, the Müllerian duct will develop; without testosterone, the Wolffian duct will degrade.
 Thus, the developing offspring will be female.
 For more information and a figure of differentiation of the gonads, seek additional content on fetal development.

-A baby’s gender is determined at conception, and the different genitalia of male and female fetuses develop from the same tissues in the embryo.
+The different genitalia of fetuses develop from the same tissues in the embryo.
 View this animation to see a comparison of the development of structures of the female and male reproductive systems in a growing fetus.
 Where are the testes located for most of gestational time?

 Further Sexual Development Occurs at Puberty